Connie Converse: Career

 During the 1950s, Converse worked for the Academy Photo Offset printing house in New York's Flatiron District.
-She first lived in Greenwich Village, then in the Hell's Kitchen and Harlem areas.
+She first lived in Greenwich Village, then in Hell's Kitchen and Harlem.
 She started calling herself Connie, a nickname she had acquired in New York.
 She began writing songs and performing them for friends, accompanying herself on guitar.
-She began smoking during this time and started drinking; traits strongly contrary to her religious upbringing.
-Possibly as a result, her parents rejected her music career, and her father never heard her sing before his death.
+She began smoking and drinking during this time, behaviors contrary to her religious upbringing.
+Possibly as a result, her parents rejected her music career.
+It was thought that her father never heard her sing before his death, but a tape recording of a family visit in 1952 reveals that Converse sang for her father and mother in her apartment in Grove Street, New York.

-Converse's only known public performance was a brief television appearance in 1954 on The Morning Show on CBS with Walter Cronkite, which graphic artist Gene Deitch had helped to arrange.
-In 1956, she recorded an album for her brother, Phil, titled Musicks (Volumes I and II).
-By 1961 (the same year that Bob Dylan moved to Greenwich Village and quickly met mainstream success), Converse had grown frustrated trying to sell her music in New York.
-That year, she moved to Ann Arbor, Michigan, where her brother Philip was a professor of political science at the University of Michigan.
-Converse worked in a secretarial job, and then as a writer for and Managing Editor of the Journal of Conflict Resolution in 1963.
-Following her move to Michigan, she mostly ceased writing new songs.
+In 1954, Converse was encouraged by a friend to perform at a music salon hosted by the graphic artist and audio enthusiast Gene Deitch, who recorded the performance.
+Converse's only known public performance was a brief television appearance in 1954 on The Morning Show on CBS with Walter Cronkite, which Deitch had helped to arrange.
+In 1956, she recorded an album for her brother Philip, Musicks (Volumes I and II).
+By 1961, Converse had grown frustrated trying to sell her music in New York.
+That year, she moved to Ann Arbor, Michigan, where her brother was a professor of political science at the University of Michigan.
+Converse worked in a secretarial job, and then as a writer for and managing editor of the Journal of Conflict Resolution in 1963.

 Personal life

-Converse was very private about her personal life.
+Converse was private about her personal life.
 According to Deitch, she would respond to questions about her personal life with curt "yes" or "no" answers.
 Both Deitch and Connie's brother Philip have said it is possible she might have been a lesbian, although she never confirmed or denied this notion.
 Her nephew, Tim Converse, has said there is no evidence that she was ever involved in a romantic relationship.
 Her family noted that Connie relied more heavily on smoking and drinking towards the end of her time living in Michigan.

 Disappearance

 By 1973, Converse was burnt out and depressed.
-The offices of The Journal of Conflict Resolution, which meant so much to her, left Michigan for Yale at the end of 1972, after being "auctioned off" without her knowledge.
+The offices of the Journal of Conflict Resolution, which meant so much to her, had moved to Yale at the end of 1972 after being "auctioned off" without her knowledge.
 Converse's colleagues and friends pooled their money to give her a six-month trip to England in hopes of improving her mood, to no avail.
-Her mother requested that she join her on a trip to Alaska, and Converse begrudgingly agreed.
+Her mother requested that she join her on a trip to Alaska, and Converse grudgingly agreed.
 Her displeasure with the trip appeared to have contributed to her decision to disappear.
 Around that time, Converse was told by doctors that she needed a hysterectomy, and the information appeared to have devastated her.